simai/ui-doc-template/source/docs/en/custom-404-page/custom-404-page.md

 ## Using an Nginx Server

-You can create your custom 404 file as `404.md` or `404.blade.php` in your source directory, and if your Jigsaw site is using pretty URLs, it will be output as `/404/index.html`:
+You can create your custom 404 file as `404.md` or `404.blade.php` in your source directory, and if your Docara site is using pretty URLs, it will be output as `/404/index.html`:

 > source/404.md